Drug and Alcohol

 Addiction is considered a brain disease because drugs change both the brain’s structure and how it works.
 These brain changes can be long lasting, and can lead to the harmful behaviors seen in people who abuse drugs.

 * From the National Institute on Drug Abuse

 Do I have a problem with drugs and/or alcohol?

 If you think that you may have a problem with drugs and/or alcohol you can take the following self assessment.
 The assessment is anonymous and is meant to enlighten you about your own level of drug and/or alcohol involvement.
-Do I Have a Problem
+Self Assessment: Do I Have a Problem?

 If you believe that you may need treatment, understand that you are not alone.
 The Council on Chemical Abuse can assist you in determining your next step towards recovery.
-Click here to request more information or call the Council at (610) 376-8669.
+Click here to contact us and request more information or call the Council at (610) 376-8669.

 Does someone I know have a problem with drugs and/or alcohol?

 Drug abuse is not always as obvious as portrayed in the media.
 Educating yourself on the signs and symptoms of drug abuse may lead you to question a coworker, friend, or family member’s physical and behavioral characteristics.
 Signs and Symptoms of Drug Abuse.